 This example shows how to create confidence intervals for the autocorrelation sequence of a white noise process.
-Create a realization of a white noise process 1,000 samples in length.
+Create a realization of a white noise process with length samples.
 Compute the sample autocorrelation to lag 20.
 Plot the sample autocorrelation along with the approximate 95%-confidence intervals for a white noise process.

 Create the white noise random vector.
 Set the random number generator to the default settings for reproducible results.
 Obtain the normalized sampled autocorrelation to lag 20.

-Create the lower and upper 95% confidence bounds for the N(0,1/N) distribution.
-For a 95%-confidence interval, the critical value is 1.96.
-The standard deviation is the square root of 1/N, where N is the length of the input vector.
+Create the lower and upper 95% confidence bounds for the normal distribution , whose standard deviation is .
+For a 95%-confidence interval, the critical value is and the confidence interval is

 Plot the sample autocorrelation along with the 95%-confidence interval.

 stem(lags,xc,'filled') hold on plot(lags,[lconf;upconf]*ones(size(lags)),'r') hold off ylim([lconf-0.03 1.05]) title('Sample Autocorrelation with 95% Confidence Intervals')

 You see in the above figure that the only autocorrelation value outside of the 95%-confidence interval occurs at lag 0 as expected for a white noise process.
 Based on this result, you can conclude that the data are a realization of a white noise process.